sizigia/learn-co-lessons/README.md

  'url': 'https://www.yelp.com/biz/fork-and-fig-albuquerque?adjust_creative=SYc8R4Gowqru5h4SBKZXsQ&utm_campaign=yelp_api_v3&utm_medium=api_v3_business_search&utm_source=SYc8R4Gowqru5h4SBKZXsQ'}
 ```

-For example, here is another one.
+Above is the information provided about `Fork & Fig`, but all restaurants are provided with this information.
+For example, here is the information provided by Yelp for another restaurant, `Frontier Restaurant`.

 ```python